GSA-TTS/10x-website/investments/05-investments-in-tools-for-feds.md

 ### Site Scanning

 Federal websites are a key way the American people interact with the government, and ensuring those websites are optimized is important to ensuring this experience is successful.
-10x designed and built a scanning service to provide real-time intelligence on website performance.
+10x <a class="usa-link" href="{{ '/news/site-scanning/' | url }}">designed and built a scanning service</a> to provide <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://digital.gov/guides/site-scanning/">real-time intelligence on website performance</a>.

 ### U.S. Web Design System